lakesoft/LKAccountPanel/README.md

 				result, username, password);
 	}];

 'result' argument of the blocks is for detecting whether OK button is pushed.
 If 'result' is YES then OK button is pushed.
+This method does not block current execution.

+(2) Synchronous type

+example:

+	BOOL result = [LKAccountPanel showWithTitle:@"Test2"
+									   username:&username
+									   password:&password];
+	NSLog(@"result2: %d\nusername: %@\npassword: %@",
+		result, username, password);

+This method block current execution.

 Customize